agnesoft/adb/documentation/design_specification_query.md

 Represents a union type (a type that can be one of the other predefined types).
 There must be at least two variant types and max 256.

-Implicit function declarations:

--   `"variantIndex": { "arguments": ["variant"], "body": <implementation defined>, "return": "byte" }` (a function that takes any variant and returns `byte` as the index of its currently active variant)
--   `"variantValue": { "arguments": ["variant"], "body": <implementation defined>, "return": "value" }` (a fuction that takes any variant and returns its current value)

 Syntax

 ```